-You may reserve a name for 12 months by filing a Reserve Name Application with the North Dakota Secretary of State.
-The application must be filed by mail.
+You may reserve a name for 12 months by filing a Reserve Name Application (SFN 13015) with the North Dakota Secretary of State.
+The application must be filed by postal mail or by fax to 701-328-2992 with credit card (VISA, MasterCard, or Discover) payment authorization.
 The filing fee is $10.

 2. File Articles of Organization

-A North Dakota LLC is created by filing Articles of Organization with the North Dakota Secretary of State.
+A North Dakota LLC is created by filing Articles of Organization (SFN 58701) with the North Dakota Secretary of State.
 The articles must include: the LLC's name; the name of the LLC’s registered agent; the LLC's dissolution date, if any; the LLC's purpose; when the LLC begins; and the name and address of each organizer.
-The articles must be filed by postal mail.
+The articles must be filed by postal mail or by fax to 701-328-2992 with credit card (VISA, MasterCard, or Discover) payment authorization.
 The filing fee is $135.

 All of the paperwork and procedural steps to start a limited liability company in North Dakota can be done online using Nolo's North Dakota Online LLC Formation application.

 Every North Dakota LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC’s behalf if it is sued.
 The registered agent may be a North Dakota resident, or a domestic or foreign corporation or LLC authorized to do business in North Dakota.
 The registered agent must have a physical street address in North Dakota.
 The North Dakota Secretary of State has lists of registered agents at its website.